AblionGE/MPI-Ant-Colony-Optimization-Algorithm/doc/report/mpi_results.md

   \bf Absolute Speedup & & 0.958394 & 1.811730 & 3.269927 & 5.479908 & 8.169425\\
   \hline
   \end{tabular}
-  \caption{\it Parallel Algorithm 1 - Times for each execution in ms.}
+  \caption{\it Parallel Algorithm 1 - Times for each execution in ms and speedups.}
 \end{figure}

 \FloatBarrier